uwbiro/.github/profile/README.md

 ## Hi there 👋

 This is the GitHub for UW Bothell Institutional Research.
-For details on how we will be using this, check out the Wiki!
+For details on how we will be using this, check out the Wiki in the .github repo!